QinMing/Nachos-Operating-System/readme.md

 ###Priorities

 We worked on priorities by utilizing the SortedInsert() function in list.
 However, this function originally sorts by ascending order.
 We want descending order.
 For this, we simply pass in a negation of the priority to the function to achieve the expected results.

-    test switch case numbers used:
+    Test switch case numbers used:
         19: Expects to work successfully. threads run in priority order.
 ------------

 ###Whales
 We used 4 semaphores to implement whale matching.
 There are 3 functions with similar codes male, female and matchmaker representing whales from each class.
 There are four semaphores thus four wait lists, one for each whale class to make sure only one whale from each class is waiting to be matched, and another for whales to wait for being matched.
 Only when 3 whales from each of the 3 classes come, can they form a match and then return, otherwise wait.
 To make things clear, we add a variable to indicate the number of match, when a male whale returns, the program will print "male whale return from match NO.#", when female and matchmaker returns the program will print similar message.
 And when a match completed it will print "match NO.# completed"

     Test switch case numbers used:
          30: 9 whales in 3 pairs, 3 male, 3 female, 3 matchmaker, three matches succeed